 Breakdowns and incidents (274 to 287)

-The Highway Code rules for breakdowns and incidents, including rules for breakdowns, additional rules for motorways, obstructions, incidents, incidents involving dangerous goods and documentation.
+Rules for breakdowns and incidents, including rules for motorways, obstructions, incidents, incidents involving dangerous goods and documents.

 Breakdowns (rule 274)

 If your vehicle breaks down, think first of all other road users and

 - get your vehicle off the road if possible

 - warn other traffic by using your hazard warning lights if your vehicle is causing an obstruction

 - help other road users see you by wearing light-coloured or fluorescent clothing in daylight and reflective clothing at night or in poor visibility